numpy/numpy/doc/source/reference/arrays.datetime.rst

     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
     TypeError: Cannot cast NumPy timedelta64 scalar from metadata [Y] to [D] according to the rule 'same_kind'

+    Using the astype to convert month unit to days with unsafe casting.
+    400 year leap-year cycle has 400*365 + 97 days and 400*12 months.
+    Each month has approximately 30.4369 days rounded to an integer value of 30.

+    >>> np.timedelta64(1, 'M').astype(np.timedelta64(1, 'D')) # The default casting for astype is 'unsafe'.
+    numpy.timedelta64(30,'D')

+    Similarly, 12 years in the 400-year leap-year cycle is equivalent to 4382.91 rounded to an integer value of 4382.

+    >>> np.timedelta64(12, 'Y').astype(np.timedelta64(1, 'D'))
+    numpy.timedelta64(4382,'D')

+    Safe casting cannot be used for the conversion of month unit to days as different months have different numbers of days.

+    >>> np.timedelta64(1, 'M').astype(np.timedelta64(1, 'D'), casting='safe')
+    Traceback (most recent call last):
+      File "<stdin>", line 1, in <module>
+    TypeError: Cannot cast scalar from dtype('<m8[M]') to dtype('<m8[D]') according to the rule 'safe'

 Datetime units
 ==============